javicebri/DataAnalysis-DataScience/README.md

 ### Topics covered:

+#### Data transformation:
+[DataAnalysis-DataScience/Padron_Madrid](https://github.com/javicebri/DataAnalysis-DataScience/tree/main/Padron_Madrid): In this notebook the data from the 2020 Madrid population census are crossed with the 2016 average income and the 2020 social services data.
+The purpose of the notebook is to show the work with the Pandas and Plotly libraries:
+- Make groups (groupby)
+- Dataframe intersections (merge)
+- Data transformation (apply) and other operations
+- Plots (pie, stacked bar...)
+- Correlation
+___
 #### API and JSON:
 [SWAPI/Planet_population_distribution](https://github.com/javicebri/DataAnalysis-DataScience/tree/main/SWAPI/Planet_population_distribution): It asks for the data on the Star Wars planets in an open API and shows the population percentage of the 5 most inhabited planets and groups the rest as 'other' in a pie chart.
 ___